 1. CUT THE TULLE FABRIC INTO STRIPS

-I was a helper and the cutting of the tulle fabric was my job. ;)
+I was a helper, and cutting the tulle was my job. ;)

 Bring the elastic around your little ballerina's waist to measure how much elastic is needed.
 Add six extra inches to that measurement, so you can tie a double knot to create a loop.
 Secure it tightly.

-Set that elastic loop on the back of a chair to work more comfortably attaching the tulle to the band.
+Set the elastic loop on the back of a chair so it works more comfortably, then attach the tulle to the band.

 Isabela was the one attaching the tulle to the elastic band.
 She first folded each strip of tulle in half.

-Then, she passed the loop of the tulle behind the elastic and brought the bottom ends of the tulle through the loop.
+Then she passed the tulle loop behind the elastic and brought the ends of the tulle through the loop.

 Aww, love this girl!!